vmahawar/machine-learning-projects/housing-price-prediction-ensemble/README.md

-# Housing Price Prediction: Stacking Regressor and Regression Models
+# Housing Price Prediction: Ensemble Stacking Regressor and Regression Models

 A comprehensive case study on predicting housing prices using the Stacking Regressor from `sklearn.ensemble` alongside individual regression models such as linear regression, k-nearest neighbors (KNN) regressor, and decision tree regressor.
 The project focuses on leveraging ensemble learning techniques and statistical modeling for effective prediction.